skijit/notes/programming/web/angular2/angular2-wkshp.md

     how is it different from promises?
         if you want, you can unsubscribe / cancel why is this important: in case you want to communicate with something other than simple http, such as WebSockets!
-        TODO: investigate into these differences.  see more about this rx.js...
+        TODO: investigate into these differences between observables and promises...  see more about this rx.js...

 Remember to catch exceptions!